n26/psd2-tpp-docs/doc/dedicated-pisp.md

 Security layer: A valid QWAC Certificate for PSD2 is required to access the Berlin Group API.
 The official list of QTSP is available on the [European Comission eIDAS Trusted List](https://webgate.ec.europa.eu/tl-browser/##/ "https://webgate.ec.europa.eu/tl-browser/##/").
 For the N26 PSD2 Dedicated Interface API, the QWAC Certificate must be issued from a production certificate authority.

-TPPs can renew their certificate by making an API call  **using the new certificate** , which will then be onboarded automatically.
+> :information_source: Certificates can be renewed by making an API call **using the new certificate**, which will then
+> be onboarded automatically.

 ## Access & Identification of TPP